skip to content

 • A world leading programme of research, international exchange and collaboration, led by Russell R Geiger Professor of Crop Science, Giles Oldroyd.
 Strategic research areas will include fundamental science to underpin enhancement of crop yields; crop breeding; and agritech outreach and training courses.

-We envisage that the new Crop Science Centre crop technologies will enable higher crop yields and lower environmental impact for crop-based food production – as well as contributing to improved dietary health.
+We envisage that the Crop Science Centre crop technologies will enable higher crop yields and lower environmental impact for crop-based food production – as well as contributing to improved dietary health.

 Professor Sir David Baulcombe, Head of Cambridge’s Department of Plant Sciences and project lead for the University.